Start With the Person With Dementia

 Every ethical question about how we care for someone with dementia has to start here: what is the experience of the person with dementia?

-When your mother calls, she is frightened.
-Something has triggered a moment of fear or loneliness, and the only thing that resolves that fear is the voice of the person she loves.
-She calls.
-She hears your voice — warm, familiar, with the things only you would know.
-She calms.
+When your mother calls, they is frightened.
+Something has triggered a moment of fear or loneliness, and the only thing that resolves that fear is the voice of the person they loves.
+They calls.
+They hears your voice, warm, familiar, with the things only you would know.
+They calms.
 The fear resolves.
 The call ends.

-That is her experience.
+That is their experience.
 Comfort.
 Relief.
-The felt presence of someone who loves her.
+The felt presence of someone who loves them.

 The Deception Question

-Here is the hardest version of the question: is it deceptive to have an AI answer in your voice without your parent knowing?
+Here is the hardest version of the question: is it deceptive to have an AI answer in your voice without your loved one knowing?

 Let's answer it with context.

 Trained dementia care professionals are taught, as a standard of practice, never to correct a patient's reality.
 When a person with dementia believes it is 1975, the correct professional response is not "no, it's 2026."
-The correct response is to enter her reality, validate her emotional experience, and provide comfort.
+The correct response is to enter their reality, validate their emotional experience, and provide comfort.
 This is not deception.
-It is therapeutic communication — the understanding that for a person with dementia, the emotional truth of feeling safe and loved is more important than factual correction.
+It is therapeutic communication, the understanding that for a person with dementia, the emotional truth of feeling safe and loved is more important than factual correction.

-Therapeutic fibbing — telling a person with dementia that their deceased spouse is "at work" rather than deceased, to prevent the grief of re-learning the loss over and over — is specifically discussed in professional dementia care literature.
+Therapeutic fibbing, telling a person with dementia that their deceased spouse is "at work" rather than deceased, to prevent the grief of re-learning the loss over and over, is specifically discussed in professional dementia care literature.
 The Alzheimer's Association acknowledges the validity of this approach.
 The reasoning is compassionate: when memory is gone, the grief of hearing someone is dead is experienced as fresh every time.
-There is no cruelty that serves the person in making her experience that grief repeatedly.
+There is no cruelty that serves the person in making their experience that grief repeatedly.

 What KindredMind does exists on this same ethical spectrum.
-Your parent doesn't know the call is being answered by AI.
-But what she experiences is your voice, your warmth, your specific knowledge of her life.
-What she receives is comfort.
-What the call does for her is exactly what a real call from you does for her: she hears the person she loves, and the fear goes away.
+Your loved one doesn't know the call is being answered by AI.
+But what they experience is your voice, your warmth, your specific knowledge of their life.
+What they receive is comfort.
+What the call does for them is exactly what a real call from you does for them: they hear the person they love, and the fear goes away.

 Is the mechanism different?
 Yes.
 Is the outcome different?
 No.